-The real answer to, "How much does a magician cost?" is like the answer to "How much does an actor cost?"
-It depends.
+The real answer to "How much does a magician cost?" is like the answer to "How much does an actor cost?"

-You already know that an amazing actor like Michael Caine commands a higher rate than a lesser known or less proficient actor.
+You already know that a stellar actor like Michael Caine commands a higher rate than a lesser known or less proficient actor.

-But there's another considerations--whether the actor is doing a feature film or a 15-second voice-over commercial.
+But there are other considerations--whether the actor is doing a feature film or a 15-second voice-over commercial.

 In the real world, a professional magician may receive half a dozen requests a week and not one of them will be the same.